 Fuel – Diesel and petrol pumps are located close to the marina reception near J pontoon.
-Contact marina office or payment can be made 24h / 24h by creadit /debit card directly at the fuel pumps up to a maximum of Euro120.
+Contact the marina office or payment can be made 24h / 24h by credit/debit card directly at the fuel pump up to a maximum of Euro120.

-Things to do – La Cite de la Mer is the other side of the marina and you can walk across to this amazing site.
-Le Redoutable nuclear submarine and a Titanic exhibition are included in the site where I am told you can easily spend a day.
-See http://www.citedelamer.com/en/ for further information.
+Things to do – La Cite de la Mer is on the other side of the marina and you can walk across to this amazing site.
+Le Redoutable nuclear submarine and a Titanic exhibition are included on the site where I am told you can easily spend a day.
+The submarine, in particular, is amazing and well worth seeing.
+See www.citedelamer.com/en/ for further information.

 Car Rental / Hire cars

-We rented through http://www.francecars.fr/ who were very helpful and efficient.
-Where it says “Modifier l’agence” on the web site, type in Cherbourg and then a drop down list should show Dielette, Carteret Yacht Club, Saint Vaast and of course Cherbourg.
-They delivered the car on a truck to Dielette.
+We rented through www.francecars.fr/ who was very helpful and efficient.
+Where it says “Modifier l’agence” on the website, type in Cherbourg and then a drop-down list should show Dielette, Carteret Yacht Club, Saint Vaast and of course Cherbourg.